bruceadams/clojure-pgh/2010-03-10-introduction/emacs-clojure.md

 1. Install clojure-mode, slime, slime-repl, and swank-clojure using ELPA.
 Whew!
-2. Run emacs and visit the file you to work with.
+2. Run emacs and visit the file you want to work with.
 3. Execute `M-x slime` to start SLIME.
 4. Spend 10 years learning how to work with Emacs.